AI Builder

 - Start simple, then refine — describe the core flow first, then add edge cases in follow-up messages

-Follow-up tool calls within the same message (e.g., looking up step schemas or searching the web) don’t consume additional credits — only your sent messages count.
+Follow-up tool calls within the same message (looking up step schemas, searching the web, fetching the platform guide, etc.) don’t consume additional credits — only your sent messages count toward your plan.